Kaushalkumar012/BASICS-TO-ADVANCED-JAVA-CODES/README.md

 ````
 ## Type Promotion In Expressions:-
 i) Java automatically promotes each byte,short or char operand to int when evaluating an expression.<br>
-ii) If one operand is long,float or double the whole expressions is promoted long,float or double respectively.
+ii) If one operand is long,float or double the whole expressions is promoted long,float or double respectively.<br>

-Example (when Java automatically promotes each byte,short or char operand to int when evaluating an expression).
+Example <u>(when Java automatically promotes each byte, short or char operand to int)</u>
 ````java
     public class Type_promotion{
     public static void main(String arag[]){